tgmgroup/CrosswordGame/DEVELOPING.md

 You can also run [eslint](https://eslint.org/) on the code using `npm run lint`.

-There's a `npm run debug` script to run the server with debug options enabled (very verbose).

-The client UI supports a mechanical turk for UI testing.
+The client UI supports an automaton for UI testing.
 This can be enabled by passing `autoplay` in the URL parameters to an open game.
-Once a first manual play has been played, all subsequent plays in that UI will be decided automatically.
+Once a first manual play has been played, all subsequent plays in that UI will be completed automatically.

+## Debugging
+### Server
+`npm run debug_server` will run the server with debug options enabled (very verbose).
+The `--debug` option to `bin/server.js` gives fine control over the messages.
+Use `node --inspect bin/server.js` to run the server with the Chrome debugger.

+## Client
+Client code is webpacked into the `dist` directory using `npm run build`.
+This minifies the Javascript, making it hard to debug.
+However `npm run debug_build` will webpack the code without minification, making debugging easier.

+If the server is run without any parameters (i.e. `node bin/server.js`) then it will serve the top level HTML from the `dist` directory.
+This requires that the `dist` code has been built.

+Alternatively you can use the HTML direct from the `html` directory by passing `--html html` to `node bin/server.js`.
+This HTML loads the code direct from the `src` tree and is the approach used during development.

 ## Publishing
+First ensure indexes are up to date by running `npm run indexing`, and that translations are consistent using `npm run tx`.

 ### Docker
 `build/Dockerfile` is used for building local docker images (assuming you have a docker server running).